 The Big Fresno Fair is far more than just the Central Valley’s largest annual event, attracting more than 600,000 patrons each year.
 It is a long-standing tradition for Valley residents!
-Not only does it provide a fun, family atmosphere in which they can create lasting memories, but a platform to help educate the youth of our community, teach them leadership skills and reward their scholastic achievements.
+Not only is it a fun, family atmosphere in which they can create lasting memories, but it is also a platform to help educate the youth of our community, teach them leadership skills and reward their scholastic achievements.
 Through the various programs listed below, The Big Fresno Fair supports its mission to educate, celebrate and have fun.

 The Big Fresno Fair 4.0 & Above Program